Closed-Form Interpretation of Neural Network Latent Spaces with Symbolic Gradients: Method

 \subsection{Algorithms}

-Implementing our framework involves three main algorithms which summarize the preceding sections: \begin{enumerate} \item Train the model $F_\theta$ to learn the invariant.
+Implementing our framework involves three main algorithms which summarize the preceding sections: \begin{enumerate} \item Train the model $f_\theta$ to learn the invariant.
 See \autoref{alg:train_network}. \item Choose a neuron to interpret.
-This neuron computes \(f_{\theta'}(\mathbf{x})\), where \(\theta' \subseteq \theta\).
-Treat this as the latent model and compute its gradient with respect to the input, i.e., \(\nabla_{\mathbf{x}} f_{\theta'}(\mathbf{x})\).
-See \autoref{alg:extract_grad}. \item Apply symbolic search to find a symbolic tree $T$ whose gradients point in the same direction as $f_\theta'$.
+In our specific case, we are interested in interpreting the latent space of a Siamese network $f_\theta$ with weights $\theta$.
+Compute its gradient with respect to the input, i.e., \(\nabla_{\mathbf{x}} f_{\theta}(\mathbf{x})\).
+See \autoref{alg:extract_grad}. \item Apply symbolic search to find a symbolic tree $T$ whose gradients point in the same direction as $f_\theta$.
 See \autoref{alg:symbolic_search}. \end{enumerate}